Rate-optimal Bayesian Simple Regret in Best Arm Identification: Introduction

-Bayesian simple regret (i.e., Eq.~\eqref{ineq_reg_bayes}) is exactly minimized by solving the corresponding dynamic programming.
-However, computing such dynamic programming does not scale for moderate $K$ and $T$.
-The number of possible states characterizes the amount of computation required.
-In the Bernoulli MAB problem, the number of possible states is proportional to the number of rewards $0$ and $1$ for each arm, which is $O(T^{(2K-1)})$.
-Instead of computing the solution of the dynamic programming, Section \ref{sec_alg} introduces an alternative algorithm that is easy to compute.

-\subsection{Related Work}
+\subsection{Related work}

-The MAB problem has garnered much attention in the machine learning community because it is useful in several crucial applications such as online advertisements and A/B testings.
-The goal in the standard MAB problem is to maximize the sum of the rewards, which boils down to regret minimization (RM).
-On the other hand, there is another established branch of bandit problems, called best arm identification \citep[BAI,][]{Audibert10}.
-In BAI, the goal is to find the best treatment arm with the highest expected reward; this relates closely to classical sequential testing \citep{Chernoff1959}.
-Finding the best treatment boils down to simple regret minimization (SRM).
-The different goals of the two approaches mean that RM and SRM algorithms differ considerably in terms of balancing exploration and exploitation.
+The multi-armed bandit (MAB) problem has garnered much attention in the machine learning community because it is useful in several crucial applications such as online advertisements and A/B testings.
+The goal of the standard MAB problem is to maximize the sum of the rewards, which boils down to regret minimization (RM).
+On the other hand, there is another established branch of bandit problems, called best arm identification (BAI, \cite{Audibert10}).
+In BAI, the goal is to find the arm with the highest expected reward; this is closely related to the classical sequential tests \citep{Chernoff1959}.
+Maximizing the mean quality of the recommendation arm $J(T)$ boils down to simple regret minimization (SRM).
+The different goals of RM and SRM mean that algorithms differ considerably in terms of balancing exploration and exploitation.

-\textbf{Best arm identification (simple regret minimization)} Although the term ``best arm identification'' was coined in early 2010s \citep{Audibert10,Bubeck2011}, similar ideas have attracted substantial attention in various fields \citep{Paulson1964,Maron1997,EvanDar2006}.\footnote{Sometimes, the probability of error, which behaves very similarly to simple regret \citep[Section 2]{Audibert10}, is used to measure a BAI algorithm.} \cite{Audibert10} proposed the successive rejects algorithm, which has frequentist simple regret that matches up to a constant or up to an $O(\log K)$ factor, depending on the model parameters $\bmu$ \citep{Carpentier2016}.
+\textbf{Best arm identification (simple regret minimization)} Although the term ``best arm identification'' was coined in early 2010s \citep{Audibert10,Bubeck2011}, similar ideas have attracted substantial attention in various fields \citep{Paulson1964,Maron1997,EvanDar2006}.
+There are two main settings in BAI.
+In the fixed-confidence setting, the goal is to minimize the number of samples required to control the probability of error (PoE, $\Prob[J(T) \ne i^*]$) the best arm to a pre-specified value.
+In the fixed-budget setting, the objective is to maximize the quality of the estimated best arm given a fixed number of samples.
+In this paper, we focus on the fixed-budget setting.
+For this setting, \citet{Audibert10} proposed the successive rejects algorithm, which has frequentist simple regret of the order $\exp(- \Gamma T)$. \citet{Carpentier2016} showed an example where $\Gamma$ is optimal up to a constant factor.
+Sometimes, PoE, which also has the same exponential rate as the frequentist simple regret (\cite{Audibert10}, Section 2), is used to measure a fixed-budget BAI algorithm \cite{komiyama2022minimax}.
+The difference between the simple regret and PoE matters in terms of rate when considering a Bayesian objective, unlike in the frequentist case.